Singleton-Merten Syndrome

 Muenster, NW, DE

-Frank Rutsch practices in Muenster, Germany.
+Frank Rutsch practices practicing medicine in Muenster, Germany.
 Mr. Rutsch is rated as an Elite expert by MediFind in the treatment of Singleton-Merten Syndrome.
-His top areas of expertise are Arterial Calcification of Infancy, Achondroplasia, Singleton-Merten Syndrome, and Phenylketonuria (PKU).
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Arterial Calcification of Infancy, Singleton-Merten Syndrome, Phenylketonuria (PKU), and Achondroplasia.

 Experienced in Singleton-Merten Syndrome